isomerpages/moe-peihwasec/_about-us/Departments/Science.md

 <p><strong><em>NUS Crystal Growing Competition</em></strong></p>

 <p style="font-size:15px;">The NUS Crystal Growing Competition is held bi-annually, organised by the Chemistry Department.
 Students from secondary schools, international schools, junior colleges, ITE colleges and polytechnics in Singapore were invited to take part in the competition.
 Through the mastery of the art of crystal growing, our students had the opportunity to exercise their creativity, individuality and discover the elegant science during the process.</p>
-<p>Using their scientific knowledge and conducting their research, our students had to determine the mass of starting chemicals to use and derive a suitable method to make the required salt crystals.
+<p style="font-size:15px;">Using their scientific knowledge and conducting their research, our students had to determine the mass of starting chemicals to use and derive a suitable method to make the required salt crystals.
 Our students managed to grow seed crystals that are of appropriate size and shape after multiple attempts over a few weeks.</p>
 <img style="width: 50%;" src="/images/sci4.png" />
 <p style="font-size:15px;">The choice of chemicals and method of crystallisation were left to the students to decide.
 Our students went on to do their research and discussion with the teacher mentor on the possible chemicals and methods to prepare the crystals for this category.
 Finally, they decided on growing potassium aluminium sulfate (alum).
 The students encountered many issues such as unable to grow the seed crystals and failure to stain the alum red permanently during the process.
 With their perseverance and determination, they overcome the challenges and managed to grow their first seed crystals after some weeks.
 Even though the students did not manage to continue with the crystallization due to Covid-19, our students had learnt a lot during the process.
 They realized that not every experiment will be successful and in fact, it takes a long time to research, experimenting and continuous trying so as to achieve some positive results.</p>